Hbraganza/Family-Home-Server-and-NAS/Raspberry-Pi-5-8GB-Server-NAS/Section_2_Setup.md

-# SECTION 2) Rsync Incremental Backup Setup
+# Section 2) Rsync Incremental Backup Setup

 This section is to setup up an automated incremental backup on a different device using rsync on your local network i.e. LAN.
 It is not currently setup for backup over the internet.